 For students from generations 2018 and later (starting from September 2018), the duration of the graduation is 32 weeks full-time without breaks (45 EC).
 For students from previous generations (2015, 2016 and 2017), the duration of the graduation project is 28 weeks fulltime without breaks (40 EC) The graduation contract should clearly specify the start and end date of the graduation project.

 The graduation committee

-The graduation committee studies the half-way report, attends the half-way presentation and presents her remarks and findings to the student and supervisor by means of the Halfway EE Graduation Project Evaluation Form (see Downloads).
-At the end of the graduation project, the graduation committee assesses and grades the graduation work using the EE Graduation Project Evaluation Form.
-During the halfway evaluation as well as the final evaluation, the following five aspects are taken into account (each with an equal weighting factor):
+The graduation committee studies the half-way report, attends the half-way presentation and presents her remarks and findings to the student and supervisor by means of the Evaluation form halfway graduation project EE.
+At the end of the graduation project, the graduation committee assesses and grades the graduation work using the Assessment form graduation project EE.
+During the halfway evaluation as well as the final assessment, the following five aspects are taken into account (each with an equal weighting factor):

 - Research and design

 After the halfway evaluation and after the final assessment, the graduation committee sends the appropriate forms to CSA EE in Flux 0.125.

 Halfway through the graduation project, there will be an evaluation of the progress of your graduation project where you have to write your results up till then in a paper and present them during the presentation.
 After the presentation, you have to defend your work by means of answering questions from the graduation committee.
 From this evaluation you will get feedback which you can then use to improve your results for the final assessment: the graduation defense.
 You will also receive feedback on your professional skills on academic writing and presenting scientific information which you can also use to improve your professional skills.
 In case of insufficient results extra training by means of SkillsLab workshops or courses on Academic Writing and/or Presenting can be advised.